Scroll down this page to see the latest Visa Bulletin Charts.

 USCIS announced that it will honor the Final Action Dates for EB adjustment of status applications in January!

 State Department Visa Bulletin January 2021 EMPLOYMENT-BASED CATEGORIES

 The employment-based (EB) categories in the Visa Bulletin are as follows:

 - EB-1 Priority Workers

 - EB-5 Investors

-An applicant’s priority date is the day that the government received the employer’s PERM application.
-However, if a PERM application is not required, the priority date is the date the government received an EB visa petition (I-140 or the I-526).
+An applicant’s priority date is the day that the government receives the employer’s PERM application.
+If a PERM application is not required, the priority date is the date the government receives an EB visa petition (Form I-140 or Form I-526).

 The family-based categories in the visa bulletin are as follows: